hllarslan/Beginner-Steps-to-C-/README.md

  and Embedded Development.

  Any help to maximize quality of my profile will be appreciated.
-I am newbie and I am learning how to use Github and so my first contents become weird to you but day by day I develop my profile in a better way.
+I am newbie and I am learning how to use Github and so my first contents look weird to you but day by day I develop my profile in a better way.